Thanks are due to the late Dr. Michael Persinger for his extensive help.

 INCLUDING THE GOD HELMET HARDWARE AND SOFTWARE

-NOTE: The God Helmet is one Configuration for The Shiva Neural Stimulation System
+NOTE: The God Helmet is one of the Configurations for The Shiva Neural Stimulation System.

 Read the Terms and Conditions before you call.

 Legal: God Helmet Stimulation signals are based on the God Helmet signal templates licensed by Stan Koren and Dr. Michael A. Persinger.